cunnie/cunnie.github.io/content/post/concourse_on_k8s-4.md

 {{< figure src="https://user-images.githubusercontent.com/1020675/132131649-678f961b-978a-4055-8388-0b67debbc62e.png" alt="GitHub OAuth Application #2" >}}

-Now we can add the five GitHub OAuth-related lines to our `helm upgrade` command. **Replace the GitHub org `blabbertabber` and the GitHub Client ID and Client Secret with the ones you've created**:
+Now we can add the five GitHub OAuth-related lines to our `helm upgrade` command. **Replace the GitHub org `blabbertabber`, the GitHub Client ID and Client Secret with the ones you've created, `gke.nono.io` with your DNS record**:

 While we're locking things down, we also remove the local user "test" (along with the easy-to-guess password, "test").
 We do this by setting `secrets.localUsers` to "".
-Just to be safe, we disable local auth entirely (we set `concourse.web.localAuth.enabled` to false).
+To be safe, we also disable local auth (we set `concourse.web.localAuth.enabled` to false).

 ```bash
 helm upgrade gke-nono-io concourse/concourse \